markomaxo/ionic-evenement-app/README.md

 This application is purely a kitchen-sink demo of the Ionic Framework and Angular.

 **There is not an actual Ionic Conference at this time.** This project is just to show off Ionic components in a real-world application.
-Please go through the steps in [CONTRIBUTING](https://github.com/ionic-team/ionic-conference-app/blob/master/.github/CONTRIBUTING.md) before submitting an issue.
+Please go through the steps before submitting an issue.

 ## Table of Contents